Board of Directors

 Hilary Foulkes joined the Let’s Talk Science Board of Directors in 2013 and was elected as its Chair in December 2016.
 She is also Chair of Tudor Pickering Holt & Co.
-Securities Canada and a Corporate Director for Enerplus Corporation, Parallel Energy Trust, Modern Resources.
+Securities Canada and a Corporate Director for Enerplus Corporation and Modern Resources.

 Ms. Foulkes is an oil and gas and investment banking executive with over 30 years’ experience.
 She began her career working as a geologist in remote mining camps and on oil drilling rigs in western Canada.
 Her career evolved from the technical application of geoscience in hydrocarbon resource capture, to the strategic; as the architect and lead negotiator of international joint ventures.